 A number of principal legal instruments exist in Ireland for the purposes of conserving and protecting its natural heritage.
-The Wildlife (Amendment) Act 1976-2005 provides a wide-ranging basis for the protection of habitats and species throughout Ireland.
-The 1992 EU Habitats Directive (Council Directive 92/43/EC) was transposed into Irish law by the 1997 European Communities (Natural Habitats) Regulations (SI 94 of 1997).
+The Wildlife Acts 1976 to 2018 provide a wide-ranging basis for the protection of habitats and species throughout Ireland.
+The 1992 EU Habitats Directive (Council Directive 92/43/EC) was transposed into Irish law by the European Communities (Birds and Natural Habitats) Regulations (S.I.
+No. 477 of 2011).
 This legislation requires the establishment of Special Areas of Conservation (SACs) to conserve habitats and species listed on Annex I and II respectively of the Directive.
 To ensure effective conservation of protected habitats and species in SACs, all operations and activities in or adjacent to SACs likely to have a significant effect thereon require an appropriate assessment.
 The 1979 EC Birds Directive (codified 2009/147/EC) also makes legal provision for the designation of Special Protection Areas and for the protection of wild birds and their habitats through the European Union.

 It is the responsibility of individual Regulatory Authorities in Ireland to ensure that the provisions of these legal requirements are adhered to in the delivery of their statutory functions.
 In practice, Regulatory Authorities circulate all relevant applications to a list of Statutory Consultees for observations to inform their decision concerning an application.
 The National Parks and Wildlife Service provides observations and advice concerning national and international nature conservation obligations to these Regulatory Authorities when so requested.

 The Irish Foreshore is defined in the 1933 Foreshore Act as the area of seafloor below the high water line of a medium tide; currently, the foreshore extends out from shore to the 12 nautical mile zone.
-Many developments on the foreshore require a consent administered by the Foreshore Section of the Department of the Environment, Heritage & Local Government and potentially interested parties should liaise with that Section.
-Activities on the foreshore relating to aquaculture and sea fisheries are administered by the Coastal Zone Management Division at the Department of Agriculture, Fisheries and Food.
+Many developments on the foreshore require a consent administered by the Foreshore Section of the Department of Housing, Planning and Local Government and potentially interested parties should liaise with that Section.
+Activities on the foreshore relating to aquaculture and sea fisheries are administered by the Aquaculture & Foreshore Management Division of the Department of Agriculture, Food and the Marine.
 Dredging and dumping at sea licences are regulated by the Environmental Protection Agency.
-The Petroleum Affairs Division of the Department of Communications, Energy and Natural Resources regulates oil and gas related developments.
+The Petroleum Affairs Division of the Department of Communications, Climate Action and the Environment regulates oil and gas related developments.
 Local Authorities exercise planning functions for themselves and others with respect to the shoreline immediately above that defined as foreshore in the 1933 Foreshore Act while Harbour Boards also have regulatory powers with respect to designated harbour areas.
-All the Regulatory Authorities concerned have a legal obligation to ensure that operations or activities that are likely to have a significant effect on the protected habitats and/or species in a Special Area of Conservation are subject to an appropriate assessment.
+All the Regulatory Authorities concerned have a legal obligation to ensure that operations or activities that are likely to have a significant effect on the protected habitats and/or species in a Special Area of Conservation are subject to an Appropriate Assessment.
 However, it should also be noted that the National Parks and Wildlife Service is also a Regulatory Authority for specified activities not otherwise licensable by other bodies (i.e., for activities requiring consent as listed for each designated site).
 The legal obligations arising from nature conservation legislation must be applied by all such Authorities.

 Article 12 of the Habitats Directive and Regulation 23 of S.I.
-94 of 1997 further requires that the requisite measures are taken to establish a system of strict protection for the animal species listed in Annex IV (a) in their natural range, prohibiting
+No. 477 of 2011 further require that the requisite measures are taken to establish a system of strict protection for the animal species listed in Annex IV (a) in their natural range, prohibiting

 - all forms of deliberate capture or killing of specimens of these species in the wild;